ajay-prabhakar/ajay-prabhakar.github.io/blog/_posts/2019-08-18-FirebaseRealtimeDatabase.md

 ---
 layout: post
-title:  First post
+title:  Firebase Android — Realtime Database
 noindex: true
 ---

-# Firebase Android — Realtime Database

 Hello everyone, From the past some of the projects I used firebase very often so, I think it is really helpfull if I share how to use Firebase Realtime Database to build a realtime database for our app.